History and exam

 poor abstract thinking

-Complex tasks requiring organization and planning become difficult.
+Complex tasks requiring organisation and planning become difficult.

 constructional dyspraxia